| Calling CL Programs as Stored Procedures Dear Howard, I'm stuck on a problem and I thought

 attempting to run a procedure called CLDSPFDP should caue the program

+CLDSPDBR1 to be executed.
 After formatting the call statement, I am using

 the command object to create two parameter objects so that I can pass